-- Tasks others could do better – As discussed in a previous article, managers need to trust the skills and abilities of their team members.
+- Tasks others could do better – As discussed in a previous article (The art of promotion), managers need to trust the skills and abilities of their team members.
 Do not compete; if they can do something better than you, rather devote your time to other things.

 - Tasks good for development – Delegate tasks to team members who would benefit from the additional skill development.
 If you are already good at completing a certain task, let someone else have a chance to try it.

 - Whole tasks – Delegate an entire task rather than dividing it up into pieces.
 This will enable the team member to see the development and outcome and accept full accountability.